NetVizura needs dedicated server

 The recommended amount is RAM/2, possibly even RAM * 3/4.

 checkpoint_completion_target0.7This parameter can take values between 0 and 1.
-Default is set to 0.5, which means that the write phase of checkpoint process will take half of the checkpoint timeout time.
-Increasing this value will provide more time for checkpoint write phase to finish, thus decreasing IO usage.
+The default is 0.5, meaning the write phase of the checkpoint process will take half of the checkpoint timeout.
+Increasing this value will give the checkpoint write phase more time to complete, thereby reducing I/O usage.

 work_mem32-64MB